-Learn how the world works by trial and error, gain confidence as we explore it.
+Learn how the world works by trial and error, gainconfidence as we explore it.
+Touch is a powerful component drawing people in, encouraging exploration.

 Emotional satisfaction is a big part of a great user experience.
 Connection of touch is one of the most intimate experiences.